JungleeAadmi/sTalk/README.md

 ```bash
 wget -qO- https://raw.githubusercontent.com/JungleeAadmi/sTalk/main/install.sh | sudo bash
 ```
+Pleaee note that there is no app on iOS or Android for it, user can use "add to homescreen" feature of the broswer and ENABLE NOTIFICATION to get notified when a message is received.

 ### Update / Upgrade sTalk

 This command updates the application code while preserving the database and uploads.
 It creates backups under `/root` before updating.